Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

    az ml workspace provision-network -n aihub-${BASE_NAME} -g $RESOURCE_GROUP
    ```

-### 2. Deploy a prompt flow from Azure AI Studio
+### 2. Deploy a prompt flow from the Azure AI Foundry portal

 To test this scenario, you'll be deploying a pre-built prompt flow.
 The prompt flow is called "Chat with Wikipedia" which adds a Wikipedia search as grounding data.
 Deploying a prompt flow requires data plane and control plane access.

-In this architecture, a network perimeter is established, and you must interact with Azure AI Studio and its resources from the network.
-You'll need to perform this from your workstation that has a private network line of sight to your deployed Azure AI Studio and dependent resources.
+In this architecture, a network perimeter is established, and you must interact with Azure AI Foundry and its resources from the network.
+You'll need to perform this from your workstation that has a private network line of sight to your deployed Azure AI Foundry and dependent resources.
 This connection is typically established by the platform team.
 If instead you use a jump box for access, then use the Azure Bastion provided by your platform team.
-These instructions assume you're on a workstation or connected to a jump box that can access the Azure AI Studio.
+These instructions assume you're on a workstation or connected to a jump box that can access the Azure AI Foundry portal.

 1. Deploy jump box, **if necessary**. *Skip this if your platform team has provided workstation based access or another method.*